Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Introduction

 A central result of our study is that lattice geometry and transverse connectivity between 1D chains reshape the stability and internal structure of tetramers.
 By systematically increasing the number of coupled chains and by independently tuning the interchain tunneling $J_y$, we show that the tetramer region expands substantially upon approaching a spatially symmetric 2D configuration.
-Most importantly, we identify a narrow but robust parameter corridor in which tetramers persist even when the constituent \emph{$AB$ pairs} are only weakly bound and spatially extended for large intra-species repulsion.
+Most importantly, we identify a narrow but robust parameter corridor in which tetramers persist even when the constituent $AB$ pairs are only weakly bound and spatially extended for large intraspecies repulsion.
 This regime is absent in strictly 1D chains, and the underlying bound-state structure can be distinguished from strongly bound tetramers through characteristic two-body correlation signatures.
 We further demonstrate that varying $J_y$ drives a geometry-controlled reordering of the ground-state manifold: A highly degenerate set of spatially separated dimers in the decoupled limit evolves into a localized tetramer ground state as transverse hopping lifts 1D configurational degeneracies and provides a kinetic-energy gain.
+While the main analysis focuses on the $N_A = N_B = 2$ system to maintain numerical exactness across various lattice geometries, we also examine larger particle numbers and identify higher-order bound complexes, such as hexamers and octamers.
+These results establish that the role of dimensionality in stabilizing bound states is not restricted to few-body tetramers, but persists for larger composite structures.

 Finally, guided by the equilibrium phase diagrams, we establish nonequilibrium protocols, such as interaction ramps and geometric quenches, that dynamically prepare and interconvert dimer and tetramer states with high fidelity, while tracking the real-time buildup of pairing and clustering via density matrices, binding energy, and entanglement growth.
-Together, these results provide a microscopic route to engineer and diagnose few-body bound complexes in tunable lattices that is directly compatible with current capabilities for deterministic few-particle preparation and site-resolved detection.
+Together, these results provide a microscopic route to engineer and diagnose few-body bound complexes in tunable lattices that are directly compatible with current capabilities for deterministic few-particle preparation and site-resolved detection.